 - Indirect Questions: These questions are used to gain more information and illustration but indirect way, for example, Is that important because of …?

-- Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall in misunderstanding listening trap, for example, From that I understood…etc.
+- Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall into misunderstanding listening trap, for example, From what I understood…etc.

 Recording the interview

-Recording the interview is a good way to keep information as much as you can so you can back anytime to the tape to validate your understanding and write down all notes, as you will only concentrate on taking the high-level important notes during your interview, so surely you will forget something you heard.
+Recording the interview is a good way to keep information as much as you can so you can back any time to them to validate your understanding and write down all notes, as you will only concentrate on taking the high-level important notes during your interview, so surely you will forget something you heard.

-While you should ask for permission for recording the tape, and you should ensure that this tape will not be exposed to any another entity and it will be used only for this purpose.
+While you should ask for permission for recording the meeting, and you should ensure that this recording will not be exposed to any another entity and it will be used only for this purpose.

-Also as an analyst, you may have one to one interview or group interview so you will need at the end to validate all gathered requirements with decision makers and top management, and this should be for the follow-up interviews.
+Furthermore, as an analyst, you may have one to one interview or group interview.
+At the end of the sessions, so you may need to validate all the gathered requirements with decision makers and top management to validate them.